Want to get a quick and easy measure of your financial health?

 This fund acts as a safety net so you don’t have to go into debt or raid your long-term savings accounts to take care of the situation.

-To calculate your target emergency fund, you’ll want to add up your essential monthly expenses, or, in other words, the minimum amount of money you need to live for one month.
+To calculate your target emergency fund, you’ll want to add up your essential monthly expenses, or the minimum amount of money you need to live for one month.
 That includes your mortgage or rent, insurance, utilities, and groceries.

-One common rule of thumb is to then multiply this by 3 months (as a bare minimum); while others may aim for 6 months.
+One common rule of thumb is to then multiply this by three months (as a bare minimum); while others may aim for six months.
 This gives you a good number to shoot for keeping in your emergency fund.

 Liquid Net Worth Ratio

 This formula is essentially an extension of your emergency fund.
-If you were to need funds as a result of an unplanned event or emergency, this metric looks at how many months of expenses would be covered by your liquid assets—funds that can be easily and quickly be converted into cash.
+If you were to need funds as a result of an unplanned event or emergency, this metric looks at how many months of expenses would be covered by your liquid assets — funds that can be easily and quickly converted into cash.

-Monthly expenses include essentials expenses that you accounted for above to determine your emergency fund ratio.
+Monthly expenses include essential expenses that you accounted for above to determine your emergency fund ratio.

-A common goal: maintaining a liquidity ratio of between 3 and 6 months.
+A common goal: maintaining a liquidity ratio of between three and six months.

 Personal Cash Flow Ratio